archzaq/Jamf/JamfCommands.md

 sudo jamf policy -event rename
 ```
 #### Description
 Prompts the user to choose their department prefix then sets the device name to `Prefix-Serial` using the last six characters of the serial number.
-If the device name already has a prefix, ask the user if they would like to keep the existing prefix
+If the device name already has a prefix, ask the user if they would like to keep the existing prefix<br />
 **Log Location:** `/var/log/computerRenameMenu.log`
 #### Steps
 1. [`Computer Rename - Department Menu - Script`](https://github.com/archzaq/Jamf/blob/main/Maintenance/ComputerRenameMENU.sh)